Study Abroad in San José: Academics

 Elective courses run for the length of the semester in the afternoon, are 48 to 60 contact hours and are recommended for 3 or 4 semester credits.
 Most electives are taught in English.
 Electives taught in Spanish focus on literature and linguistics.
 There may be mandatory weekend field trips associated with some healthcare, environmental sciences or sustainability courses.

-The language level you participate in and the electives you are eligible to take will be determined by a Skype oral and online written placement test prior to your arrival in Costa Rica.
+The language level you participate in and the electives you are eligible to take will be determined by an online oral and written placement test prior to your arrival in Costa Rica.
 It is important to obtain pre-approval from your home institution for several levels of Veritas language courses and several alternate Veritas elective courses.
 Your final course schedule will be determined on site.
-Students wishing to take electives taught in Spanish must place into the high Intermediate or Advanced level.
+Students wishing to take electives taught in Spanish must place into the High Intermediate or Advanced level.

 Minimum 2.5 GPA